 Not sure how to create a team of successful salespeople?
 Start by hiring the right candidate.
 Making a bad hire will set your team off on the wrong foot.
 So, how do you know you’re making the right decision?
 Look for these six traits or the potential to cultivate these characteristics in candidates.
 A good manager can coach their employees and help encourage these soft skills in the workplace.

-Guide your sales reps in developing these six habits of successful salespeople.
+Guide your sales reps in developing these six habits of sales effectiveness.

 You can coach your employees to hone their focus and achieve success.
 Help them outline which accounts they need to focus on by providing comprehensive guidelines, qualifying and disqualifying criteria, and reinforcing their understanding of the ideal buyer persona.